poanetwork/token-wizard/README.md

 ## Contributors guide

-Issues which are looking for a handsom contributors are marked as [LookingForContributor] in Issues section of the GitHub (https://github.com/oraclesorg/ico-wizard/issues?q=is%3Aissue+is%3Aopen+label%3ALookingForContributor)
+Issues which are looking for a handsome contributors are marked as [LookingForContributor] in Issues section of the GitHub (https://github.com/oraclesorg/ico-wizard/issues?q=is%3Aissue+is%3Aopen+label%3ALookingForContributor)

 ## Notable Contributors